SAP-samples/teched2025-CS262/exercises/ex2/README.md

   </FormField>
 ```

-- Complete the logic to perform the request to the Solution Recommendation API.
+- Complete the logic in the `handleFieldBlur()` function to perform the request to the Solution Recommendation API.
 A request should be triggered when one of the input fields is changed *and* unfocused.
 ```javascript
   function handleFieldBlur() {
     // Only search if any field has changed since last search